nidi3/brainfuck/README.md

 # brainfuck
-A brainfuck compiler, just for fun
+A brainfuck compiler, just for fun.
+Generates an executable in ELF format.